gapodo/cert-manager-webhook-cloudns-v2/README.md

 Utilising 2 different auth methodes (`sub-auth-id` and defaulting to `auth-id`), users and leaving ou / setting all optional parameters.

+Secrets go in the same secret (or must be permittet seperately, default only allows accessing `cert-manager-webhook-cloudns-v2-api-secret`).

 ```yaml
 apiVersion: cert-manager.io/v1
 kind: ClusterIssuer